daebisu/assignment1/README.md

 values, it is relatively high, the range of which this is categorized is too large.
 You wouldn't know if a value is 4% or 49%.
 I would improve the map by spliting the values into at least 3 more categories.
 This would more clearly convey how large the values are.

+Additionally, the maps would be more insightful if there were more connections between the actual numerical values and the percentage values.
+At the moment, the percent fireworks map is heavily weighted towards lower percentages.
+The color scheme makes it seem it has more firework complaints than a place actually has, when in reality, the percentage value is actually low (<20%).